 In one case regarding enrollment in a new school district, the parents of two children purchased a home in the new district during the spring, and, anticipating being able to move into the home in the fall, registered their children during the summer to attend school in the new district in the fall (including signing an "affidavit of anticipated residency").
 While the parents paid property taxes on their new home and had their driver's licenses and voter registrations changed to reflect their new address, they delayed moving into the new home - and remained in their former dwelling - as the new home needed extensive renovations.
 The court ruled that the family had not established domicile in the new school district as they never actually resided there during the school year in dispute.28 The fact that the family remained in their previous home also weighed against their claim of a new domicile.
-A person wishing to change domicile must show an intention to "abandon his old domicile."29 "[O]nce established, a domicile continues until superseded by a new domicile."30 Finally, the case suggests that its outcome may have been different - and free attendance in the new school district allowed - had the family actually moved in to their new home even for a short period of time.
+A person wishing to change domicile must show an intention to "abandon his old domicile."
+29 "[O]nce established, a domicile continues until superseded by a new domicile."30 Finally, the case suggests that its outcome may have been different - and free attendance in the new school district allowed - had the family actually resided in their new home even for a short period of time.
 The Commissioner of Education's opinion distinguished an earlier case in which a student's guardian moved into his new residence but was forced to leave only a few months later when the residence was damaged by animals.
-In that other case, a new domicile was established at the time of the initial move to the new residence.31

-While physical presence at a new residence is technically required to establish a new domicile, in practice, many school districts have adopted policies that establish "grace periods" for students whose parent(s) or guardian(s) anticipate moving to the district and have contracted to "buy, build or rent a residence" in the school district.
-These board of education policies, which may be found on school district websites, allow a certain period of free attendance in the school district before the family actually relocates to the school district, with the amount of time (usually a number of weeks) varying by district.32 Similarly, these board policies may permit students whose parent(s)/guardian(s) are moving out of the district to finish a school year in the district if the move occurs within a certain time period before the end of a school year.
-Sometimes, these policies allowing continued attendance for the remainder of a school year include special rules for students in certain grades.33 Parents or guardians who are moving from one district to another should check the applicable grace period policies of each district so as to avoid potential claims of ineligible attendance34 and may be required to sign documents indicating their agreement to pay tuition to a new school district if the grace period expires before actual relocation to the district.35
+In that other case, a new domicile was established at the time of the initial move to the new residence.31 education policies, which may be found on school district websites, allow a certain period of free attendance in the school district before the family actually relocates to the school district, with the amount of time (usually a number of weeks) varying by district.32 Similarly, board policies may permit students whose parent(s)/guardian(s) are moving out of the district to finish a school year in the district if the move occurs within a certain time period before the end of a school year.33 Parents or guardians who are moving from one district to another should check the applicable grace period policies of each district so as to avoid potential claims of ineligible attendance34 and may be required to sign documents indicating their agreement to pay tuition to a new school district if the grace period expires before actual relocation to the district.35